Epic Clinical Content Builder Training – Advanced (CLN120) November 16-18, 2021

 American Nurses Credentialing Center (ANCC)

-The University of Wisconsin–Madison ICEP designates this live activity for a maximum of 16.25 ANCC contact hours.
+The University of Wisconsin–Madison ICEP designates this Other In-Person and Internet Live activity for a maximum of 16.25 ANCC contact hours.

 Continuing Education Units (CEUs)